 ABA graduate students complete an eight-course sequence, a supervised internship, and a thesis project for an overall total of at least 51 credit hours.
 The majority of coursework is completed during the first year in the master’s program, and during the second year, students complete internship and thesis.

-• PSY 587 Ethics in Experimental Psychology and ABA
+• PSY 587 Ethics in Applied Behavior Analysis (4 credits)

 The internship experience within the ABA program provides students with 12 credit hours of supervised fieldwork experience, which amounts to 480 actual clinical hours.
 These internship hours can be counted toward the 1500-hour fieldwork experience requirement required by the BACB to sit for the BCBA Examination.
 Most students are hired by local agencies during their internship and remain with these agencies following graduation in order to complete the fieldwork hours required for certification.
 Most students finish their fieldwork hours within 6-9 months following graduation from the ABA program, and receive promotions as BCBAs within their agencies.

 Collectively, Drs.
 Warren and Elizabeth “Libby” Street served at Central Washington University fCWU's Observer Showcases Psychology At SOURCE